sanderland/katrain/CONTRIBUTIONS.md

 * "kaorahi" for bug fixes and SGF parser improvements.
 * "ajkenny84" for the red-green colourblind theme.
 * Lukasz Wierzbowski for the ability to paste urls for sgfs and helping fix alt-gr issues.
+* Carton He for a fix to handling empty komi values in sgfs.

 ## Translators